codingdesigner/codingdesigner-styles/README.md

 ## Grids and Layout

-Autopilot-styles includes a new layout system based on the new [CSS Grid](https://developer.mozilla.org/en-US/d…) standard, with an optional Flexbox fallback.
+codingdesigner-styles includes a new layout system based on the new [CSS Grid](https://developer.mozilla.org/en-US/d…) standard, with an optional Flexbox fallback.
 CSS Grid allows us to create precise layouts with much less code than previous techniques, and many layouts that were impossible, difficult, or brittle previously.
 There are a few ways to use this system.

 ### Directly with Mixins

 This method generates the least amount of compiled CSS and offers the most control over the design.
 The following code will create a simple 3 column grid.

 ```scss
 .some-selector {